cseh-szabolcs/doctrine-patterns/README.md

 }
 ```

 3.)
-After you have your query-classes implemented just use them wherever you want:
+After we have our query-classes implemented we can use them wherever we want.
+We always call the same **fetchCollection** to get collections or **fetchOne** to
+get single entities and just change the query-class:

 ```
 $query1 = new FooCollection1Query($depencency1, $depencency2);
-$query2 = new FooCollection2Query($other, $dependencies);
+$query2 = new FooCollection2Query($other, $depencency);
 $query3 = new FooEntity1Query();
 $query4 = new FooEntity2Query();